ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 HTTPS servers.
 Although SCT Feedback does require a significant amount of server-side logic to respond to the corresponding APIs, this functionality does not require customization, so it may be pre-provides and work out of the box.
-However, to take full advantage of the system, a HTTPS server would wish to perform some configuration to optimize its operation:
+However, to take full advantage of the system, an HTTPS server would wish to perform some configuration to optimize its operation:

 - Minimize its disk commitment by whitelisting known SCTs and